shabbyrobe/amiss/doc/quickstart.rst

     $event->dateStart = new \DateTime('2020-01-02');
     $manager->update($event);

-    // Using the 'save' method if the object contains an autoincrement primary:
+    // Using the 'save' method (insert if new, otherwise update):
     $event = new Event;
     $manager->save($event); // inserts
     $event->dateStart = new \DateTime('2020-01-02');